 8. It’s surrounded by stunning nature in every direction

 It’s easy to understand why so many outdoor enthusiasts love the place.
 It’s a natural playground for adventure with the Blue Ridge Mountains and Pisgah National Forest in each direction.
 It’s a treat to be in a city where you can see nature wherever you look.
+And if you fancy exploring more of North Carolina, see this NC road trip itinerary.

 9. There are hikes galore